Flopping in Basketball Explained: Taking a Close Look at the Controversial Tactic

 Flopping is more prevalent than ever, but it’s not a new phenomenon.
 It first became noticeable in basketball games in the 1960s.

 One of the first floppers in basketball history is former Boston Celtic Frank Ramsey, who admittingly made it a regular part of his game.
 Referred to as the “Master of Deception,” Ramsey used the technique to help his Celtics win seven championships, the most NBA rings of any other team.
-Still, his blatant acting was often met with boos and heckles by opposing fans.

-In the 1970s and 1980s, the game was more physical, focusing less on such tactics and more on appearing tough.
-But, as basketball evolved, players began looking for new ways to gain an advantage.
-This included more frequently trying to draw fouls by exaggerating contact.
+In the 1970s and 1980s, the game had grown more physical, focusing less on such tactics and more on appearing tough.

 Impact of International Players